 The energy present in each particle of sunlight (known as a photon) can be used by photovoltaic cells to generate electricity.
 When sunlight falls on the surface of these cells, it creates free electrons which form the basis of electric currents.
 Since each PV cell can generate only around 2 watts of power, a large number of them are connected together to form solar modules.
 Large arrays of solar modules form a solar panel, which can provide thousands of kilowatts of electricity.

 Solar panels are being used by households to heat or cool homes, depending on the weather, and to power lights and appliances.
-The main driver behind this home use of solar energy by is to significantly lower monthly utility bills.
+The main driver behind this home use of solar energy is to significantly lower monthly utility bills.
 Some utilities manage huge plots of solar panels to provide electricity to their customers.

 With rising awareness of this renewable and pollution-free source of energy, people are switching to using solar energy to power almost everything.
 From generating electricity for their homes to using solar-powered gadgets when outside their home, there’s a marked shift towards this cleaner form of energy.

 Apart from electricity generation, solar power is being used as thermal energy.
 This has been used for something as simple as heating water to desalination in large plants.